BLANK - DO NOT DELETE

 5. Please categorize your portfolio by market capitalization.

-We don’t use market capitalization as a criteria for stock selection.
-Our experience is that profitability, revenue and earnings growth, free cash flow, and valuations are better predictors of investment soundness; we don’t really find market cap useful and I don’t want to give the impression that we use it.
+Our portfolio defies categorization by market capitalization.
+We don’t find market cap useful and don’t want to give the impression that we use it.
 We don’t track the market cap range of our portfolio very carefully, or very often.

 6. By how much might these allocations change over time?